RedPitaya/Documentation/appsFeatures/applications/impedance/impedance.rst

 Top settings menu contains the following functionality:

-#. **Question mark button:** Leads to the impedance analyzer documenatation webpage (here)
+#. **Question mark button:** Leads to the impedance analyzer documentation webpage (here)
 #. **Menu dropdown:**

-    - *Export data:* Export the currently displayed data as either a “Graph” or a “CSV file”.
+    - *Export data:* Export the currently displayed data as either a "Graph" or a "CSV file".
 If graph is chosen, a screenshot of the application is taken and automatically downloads via the browser.
-Otherwise, a CSV file with data is donwloaded from the board.
+Otherwise, a CSV file with data is downloaded from the board.
     - *Reset:* Resets all impedance analyzer application settings back to default.

 #. **Stop/Run button:** Start and stop the measurement.